Colorado Informed Consent and Conflicts Disclosure Forms (Effective 2026)

 • Incorporates structured, written informed consent language.

-All while preserving the client’s reasonable expectations of privacy.
+All while preserving the client’s privacy rights.

 Important